julianfigueroaGL/gorilla-cast-docs/docs/advanced/mixins/mixins.md

 As result we get:

-1. The mixing was console first
+1. The mixing was console first.
-2. The component console came after
+2. The component console came after.

 ```{8}
 👋 from Mixin